Webpage created: September 19, 2019

 He then moved with his new bride to Torquay, where he opened his first motor garage in Torwood Street.

-Always restless, Mr Barton moved his business to Plymouth in 1922 and opened a showroom at the unction of Mutley Plain and Ford Park Road.
-Just two years later he opened a showroom in Fore Street, Exeter, and built a large workshop ain Buller Road, Exeter.
+Always restless, Mr Barton moved his business to Plymouth in 1922 and opened a showroom at the junction of Mutley Plain and Ford Park Road which became known as the "Morris Corner".
+Just two years later he opened a showroom in Fore Street, Exeter, and built a large workshop in Buller Road, Exeter.
+On September 28th 19925 the Barton Motor Company Limited was registered to take over the business of motor engineer, garage proprietor and motor salesman and agent carried on by Mr and Mrs F G Barton.
+The Bartons were at that time living at "Holy Bank", Seymour Avenue, Plymouth.
+The capital was£10,000 in shares of one pound.

 On Monday March 31st 1930 Sir William Morris, managing director of Messrs Morris Motors Limited, of Cowley, Oxfordshire, officially opened the Barton Building on Mutley Plain.
 It was designed by Mr H J Hammick and constructed by Messrs Wakeham Brothers.